<Click here> for a printer-friendly

 cars)

-indicate the relative number of cars in a given period of time.
+number of cars in a given period of time.

 Press the Map Analysis button and choose Distanceà Radiate to